Remo (film): Impact

+Despite the success, the film received criticism for its apparent glorification of misogyny and stalking.
 Following the controversy of the portrayal of stalking in the film, YouTuber Dudemachi Varun inspired Sivakarthikeyan's Regina Motwani character about the discussion of stalking in Tamil films, through The Dudemachi Show.
-Another YouTube channel Put Chutney, used some of its references from the film, for an awareness video about workplace harassment, which featured Venkatesh Harinathan, Lakshmi Priyaa Chandramouli and Vinodhini Vaidyanathan.
-Three women police officers raised an awareness about misogyny in Tamil films, put a footage of a particular scene from the film, for an example.
+Another YouTube channel Put Chutney, used some of the references from the film, for an awareness video about workplace harassment, which featured Venkatesh Harinathan, Lakshmi Priyaa Chandramouli and Vinodhini Vaidyanathan.
+Three women police officers raised awareness about misogyny in Tamil films, using footage of a particular scene from the film, for an example.

 On 19 October 2016, Rajinikanth who watched the special screening of the film, praised Sivakarthikeyan for his effort.
 In the end of 2016, the film was featured in the most searched word in Google, across Tamil Nadu, one of the few Indian films to feature in this list.

-A Chennai-based startup company led by Sakthivel Panneerselvam and team, recreated a huge set based on a scene where Sivakarthikeyan proposes Keerthy Suresh, for wedding purposes.
+A Chennai-based startup company led by Sakthivel Panneerselvam and team, recreated a huge set based on a scene where Sivakarthikeyan proposes to Keerthy Suresh, for a wedding purposal.
 Sakthivel stated that "Once we recreated an entire set based on the film for a client.
 He wanted to propose to his long-time partner and they loved the film.
 So we arranged for everything, from fire crackers to the elaborate fairy lights.
 The in-house team of 5 along with our freelancers meticulously planned and designed the sets and the results were fabulous."
 This scene was parodied in the spoof film Tamizh Padam 2.0 (2018).